-All areas surrounding La Joya are highly disturbed by extensive logging and mining: between 2003 and 2004, the area of forest habitat available for this species was halved due to the expansion of mining activities; the remaining available habitat was only about 15ha in 2004.
+All areas surrounding La Joya are highly disturbed by extensive deforestation (from logging, urbanization and agriculture, including the use of slash and burn methods (P. Arias-Caballero pers. comm.
+August 2015) and mining).
+Between 2003 and 2004 the area of forest habitat available for this species was halved due to the expansion of mining activities; the remaining available habitat was only about 15 ha in 2004.

-It is not known from any protected areas, and maintenance and protection of the La Joya forests is urgently needed.
-This species is protected by Mexican law under the "Special Protection" category (Pr).
+This species is not known from any protected areas, however, it is protected by Mexican law under the "Special Protection" category (Pr).